 A simple outbreak might amount to little more than a small drain on party resources, curable by a casting of Lesser Restoration

 .
-A more complicated outbreak can form the basis of one or more adventures as characters Search for a cure, stop the spread of the disease, and deal with the consequences.
+A more complicated outbreak can form the basis of one or more Adventures for a cure, stop the spread of the disease, and deal with the consequences.

 set of rules.
 Diseases can affect any creature, and a given illness might or might not pass from one race or kind of creature to another.
 A plague might affect only constructs or Undead

 , or sweep through a Halfling